alpheios-project/arethusa/docs/content/plugin_guide.md

 Now that we know what we want to we're ready to start.

-We will do this **test-driven**.
+We will do this in a **test-driven** manner.

 Writing good tests is not easy - but the value they provide is absolutely worth the effort.
-They not only give us automated tests, which allow us to easily check in the future if our code is really still running - they will guide our design decision and make sure that we don't couple different participants of our business logic to tightly and keep all concerns separated.
+They not only give us automated tests, which allow us to easily check in the future if our code is really still running - they will guide our design decisions and make sure that we don't couple different participants of our business logic too tightly and keep all concerns separated.
 In addition, they will also clearly document the behaviour of our code.